awcodes/filament-sticky-header/README.md

 :bangbang: Does not work in Safari < v16.

-A Filament Admin plugin to make headers sticky when scrolling.
+A Filament Admin plugin to make page headers sticky when scrolling.

 ## Installation